-- First-degree burns: Comparatively mild burns that affect the epidermis, or outer layer of skin; first-degree burns can be uncomfortable and cause skin reddening on the burn site, but they can usually be treated at home with cool water, a lidocaine-based topical solution like aloe vera, and an antibiotic ointment to prevent infection
+First-degree burns: Comparatively mild burns that affect the epidermis, or outer layer of skin.
+First-degree burns can be uncomfortable and cause skin reddening on the burn site, but they can usually be treated at home with cool water, a lidocaine-based topical solution, aloe vera, and an antibiotic ointment to prevent infection.

-- Third-degree burns: Severe burns that penetrate multiple layers of skin tissue and can result in swelling, blistering and scarring; third-degree burns require emergency medical treatment, and they can have life-changing impacts on victims
+Third-degree burns: Severe burns that penetrate multiple layers of skin tissue and can result in swelling, blistering and scarring.
+Third-degree burns require emergency medical treatment, and can have life-changing impacts on victims.

 Free Consultation with a Burn Injury Attorney

 If you need advice and representation to pursue your rights in a severe burn case, contact us today for a free initial consultation.
 We will listen to your story, ask pertinent questions and give you an honest assessment of your case.
 If it merits legal action, we will represent you at no cost, collecting a fee only if you win your case.
 Our attorneys are zealous advocates for people who have been injured because of the negligence or carelessness of other individuals or organizations.
 We will represent your best interests with passion and purpose.